-Term Definition Eligibility criteria Refer to the mandatory criteria which must be met to qualify for a grant.
-Assessment criteria may apply in addition to eligibility criteria Eligible activities The activities undertaken by a grantee in relation to a project that are eligible for funding support as set out in 4.1.
-Eligible application An application or proposal for services or grant funding for which the Program Delegate has determined is eligible for assessment in accordance with these guidelines.
-Eligible expenditure The expenditure incurred by a grantee on a project and which is eligible for funding support as set out in Section 4.3 and Appendix A. Footprint The footprint is the outline of the total area of the lot or site surrounded by the exterior walls of a building or portion of a building, exclusive of courtyards.
-Grant activity/activities Refers to the project/tasks/services that the grantee is required to undertake.
-Grant agreement Sets out the relationship between the parties to the agreement, and specifies the details of the grant.
-GrantConnect Is the Australian Government's whole-of-government grants information system, which centralises the publication and reporting of Commonwealth grants in accordance with the CGRGs.
-Grantee The individual/organisation which has been selected to receive a grant.
-Grant funding or grant funds The funding made available by the Australian Government to grantees under the program.
-Grant opportunity Refers to the specific grant round or process where a Commonwealth grant is made available to potential grantees.
+Definition Refer to the mandatory criteria which must be met to qualify for a grant.
+Assessment criteria may apply in addition to eligibility criteria The activities undertaken by a grantee in relation to a project that are eligible for funding support as set out in 4.1.
+An application or proposal for services or grant funding for which the Program Delegate has determined is eligible for assessment in accordance with these guidelines.
+The expenditure incurred by a grantee on a project and which is eligible for funding support as set out in 4.2 and Appendix A. Refers to the project/tasks/services that the grantee is required to undertake.
+Sets out the relationship between the parties to the agreement, and specifies the details of the grant.
+Is the Australian Government's whole-of-government grants information system, which centralises the publication and reporting of Commonwealth grants in accordance with the CGRGs.
+The individual/organisation which has been selected to receive a grant.
+The funding made available by the Australian Government to grantees under the program.
+Refers to the specific grant round or process where a Commonwealth grant is made available to potential grantees.
 A grant opportunity is aimed at achieving government policy outcomes under a Portfolio Budget Statement Program.
-Minister The Australian Government Minister for Health.
+The Australian Government Minister for Health.
+Has the same meaning as in the Privacy Act 1988 (Cth) which is: Information or an opinion about an identified individual, or an individual who is reasonably identifiable: a. whether the information or opinion is true or not; and b. whether the information or opinion is recorded in a

-Term Definition Personal information Has the same meaning as in the Privacy Act 1988 (Cth) which is: Information or an opinion about an identified individual, or an individual who is reasonably identifiable: a. whether the information or opinion is true or not; and b. whether the information or opinion is recorded in a material form or not.
-Program Delegate An Australian Government official in the Department of Health with responsibility for the grant opportunity.
+Term Definition Program Delegate An Australian Government official in the Department of Health with responsibility for the grant opportunity.
 Project A project described in an application for grant funding under this grant opportunity.
-Value for Money Value with money in this document refers to 'value with relevant money' which is a judgement based on the Grant Proposal representing an efficient, effective, economical and ethical use of public resources and determined from a variety of considerations.
-When administering a grant opportunity, the relevant financial and non-financial costs and benefits of each proposal are considered including, but not limited to: the quality of the project proposal and activities; fitness for purpose of the proposal in contributing to government objectives; that the absence of a grant is likely to prevent the grantee and government's outcomes being achieved; and the potential grantee's relevant experience and performance history.
+Value for Money Value for money in this document refers to 'value with relevant money' which is a judgement based on the Grant Proposal representing an efficient, effective, economical and ethical use of public resources and determined from a variety of considerations.
+When administering a grant opportunity, the relevant financial and non-financial costs and benefits of each proposal are considered including, but not limited to:the quality of the project proposal and activities; fitness for purpose of the proposal in contributing to government objectives; that the absence of a grant is likely to prevent the grantee and government's outcomes being achieved; and the potential grantee's relevant experience and performance history.